g-rieucau/g-rieucau/README_en.md

 ![](OIP.jpeg)

 Professor of Economics at the University of Picardie Jules Verne.
-Teacher at theIUT de l'Oise (Creil).
+Teacher at the IUT de l'Oise (Creil).

 Member of the Centre de recherche sur l'industrie, les institutions et les systèmes économiques d'Amiens (CRIISEA).